Public Health Nottingham City aims to improve the health of our population

 In 2007 the NHS Nottingham City, in conjunction with partners, set up an annual recognition award in memory of Dr Michael Varnam.
 Michael was a great inspirational practitioner who worked tirelessly for 35 years to improve the health and well-being of some of our most disadvantaged people in Nottingham.
 He died aged 61, at a time when his influence was most strongly felt.
 The local health community wanted to honour his life and ideals, as well as his vision for the future.

-We work with the Health and Wellbeing Board, alongside other Council departments, the Nottingham City Clinical Commissioning Group (CCG), third-sector organisations and other partners to identify and tackle shared goals.
+We work with the Health and Wellbeing Board, alongside other Council departments, the Nottingham City Clinical Commissioning Group (CCG), third-sector organisations, and other partners to identify and tackle shared goals.

 Health and Wellbeing Board

-It is chaired by Councillor Campbell-Clark, the Health and Wellbeing Board is a statutory body created to oversee and drive forward health and wellbeing priorities in the City.
+The Health and Wellbeing Board is a statutory body created to oversee and drive forward health and wellbeing priorities in the City.
 The board includes councillors, officers, and other partners including Nottingham City CCG.

-One Nottingham is the strategic partnership for the City, bringing together public, private, voluntary and community-sector organisations to champion our long-term vision for Nottingham and tackle disadvantage.
+One Nottingham is the strategic partnership for the City, bringing together public, private, voluntary and community sector organisations to champion our long-term vision for Nottingham and tackle disadvantage.

 Joint Strategic Needs Assessments